 Storage systems have been the preferred approach for mitigating demand vs. supply with increasing shares of renewable energy in the distribution network.
-Electric vehicle fleets can potentially serve the electrical grid as an independent distributed energy source, by delivering the energy stored in their batteries according to the concept of vehicle to grid
+Electric vehicle fleets can potentially serve the electrical grid as an independent distributed energy source, by delivering the energy stored in their batteries according to the concept of vehicle to grid (V2G).

-(V2G).
 In both cases, evaluating the efficiency of the storage system involves measurement of DC and AC power under highly dynamic and distorted conditions.

-4.6.1 Some measurement challenges in efficiency
+4.6.1 Measurement challenges - Efficiency